 To enable or disable Legacy boot, you need to enter into boot options.
 (Check step 1 – 4, in the first solution.)

 In boot options, you”ll get “Legacy support” options.
 Use the arrow key and enter key to select it, and then enable it, if it’s disabled.

-After enabling Legacy support, legacy boot order option gets enabled.
-Now, you can select hard drive as first priority as the bootable device.
+After enabling Legacy support, the legacy boot order option gets enabled.
+Now, you can select the hard drive as first priority as the bootable device.

 If you don’t know, what hard drive failure is?.